 Numerous measures exist to gain a full picture of a student's learning strengths and challenges.
 Following are examples of measures used to assess this Learner Factor.
 These measures should be administered and interpreted by experienced professionals.

-Peer Victimization Scale (Austin & Joseph, 1996): Assesses bullying victimization at school for students eight to 11 years old
+Peer Victimization Scale (Austin & Joseph, 1996): Assessment of bullying behavior at school for students aged eight to 11

 Alisic, E., Zalta, A. K., Van Wesel, F., Larsen, S. E., Hafstad, G. S., Hassanpour, K., & Smid, G. E. (2014).
 Rates of post-traumatic stress disorder in trauma-exposed children and adolescents: meta-analysis.
 The British Journal of Psychiatry, 204(5), 335-340.